 CWSS is seeking to recruit, as soon as possible, a

-Project Officer (m/f), Wadden Sea World Heritage Partnership Hub
+Project Officer (m/f/d), Wadden Sea World Heritage Partnership Hub

 In 2019, several organisations and networks from the green NGOs, the research and education sector, the tourism sector, the Wadden Sea (stakeholder) Forum and the TWSC founded the “Trilateral Partnership in support of the UNESCO Wadden Sea World Heritage” (Link to webpage with MOU).
 To support this partnership in terms of organisation and management, a Trilateral Partnership Hub (PH) for the Wadden Sea World Heritage is currently under development.
 The Mission of the PH is to broaden engagement for the Wadden Sea World Heritage beyond the state sector by unlocking potentials and resources and to extend the partnership for delivering on the goals and intended activities of the partnership.
 During a three-year’s start-up phase (2020-22), the PH shall be further established.
 This activity is partly co-funded by the EU Interreg VB North Sea Programme, as input to the PROWAD LINK project.
 The incumbent’s task will be to actively explore stakeholder networks in Denmark, Germany and the Netherlands which might fit in and merit from the Trilateral Partnership.
 He/she will act as project officer for the PH, to join a core team which operates the start-up phase of the PH, associated to the CWSS, and to provide support to the trilateral working group of the partners, the Operational Team Partnership Hub.
-This is a full-time post covering a broad range of partnership-related communication and interaction with a wide variety of stakeholder organisations and -networks across the Wadden Sea region., as well as coordinative issues, including project-development
+This is a full-time post covering a broad range of partnership-related communication and interaction with a wide variety of stakeholder organisations and -networks across the Wadden Sea region, as well as coordinative issues, including project-development .

 Key responsibilities

+The Project Officer’s general objectives are to implement and support the execution of the Partnership Hub functions and to contribute to the continuous improvement of network operations in the trilateral partnership and the overall performance of the PH.
+These are to be fulfilled by performing the following tasks:

 Working in close cooperation with the TWSC and other partners in the partnership, in accordance with their decisions, the incumbent will

-Communicate, inform and promote about intentions, ideas and activities of the partnership to various target audiences, on divers occasions and via media;
+Communicate, inform and promote about intentions, ideas and activities of the partnership to various target audiences, on diverse occasions and via media;

-Develop and initiate ideas, organise and support the planning process for partnership-related initiatives and projects and partner’sr’s applications for funding by third parties;
+Develop and initiate ideas, organise and support the planning process for partnership-related initiatives and projects and partners’ applications for funding by third parties;

-Explore and motivate new potential strategic partners from various sectors, in particularparticular chambers of commerce / business associations in the Wadden Sea region;
+Explore the potential for new strategic partners from various sectors, e.g. chambers of commerce / business associations in the Wadden Sea region;

-Support the Operational Team Partnership Hub/ respective trilateral groups/working group(s) of the partnership;
+Support the Operational Team Partnership Hub/ respective trilateral groups/working group(s) of the partnership, in a timely and effective manner, f. e. reports to the Wadden Sea Board;

 Contribute to review and update the Concept for the Partnership Hub;

 Carry out other tasks as assigned.